Xetibo/ReSet-Doc/sections/Prelude.typ

-For ReSet, flatpak is used as well, this system also tries to re-use libraries if possible, however, due to the sandboxed nature of flatpaks, it is also possible to install multiple versions of a specific library, ensuring that each program receives the necessary library.
+For ReSet, flatpak is used as well, this system also tries to re-use libraries if possible, however, due to the sandboxed nature of flatpaks, it is also possible to install multiple versions of a specific library, ensuring that each program receives the necessary library. @flatpak_libraries

 #subsubsection("Virtual Memory and Global Offset Table (GOT)")
 Operating systems do not offer processes direct access to physical memory.
 This